aisingapore/TagUI/docs/reference.rst

 copy
 ###################
 Copy data across Excel files.
 Both relative and absolute file paths supported.
 Error will be shown if the specified source file or sheet does not exist.
 If the specified destination file does not exist, a new file will be created.
 If the destination sheet does not exist, a new sheet will be created.
+If the data is an array, the given cell will be used as the top-left cell to write the range of cells.

 .. code-block:: none